 - Manufacturing location, local is the best

-- Is the brand believe in ingredient transparency?
+- Does the brand believe in ingredient transparency?

 - Is it made with non toxic ingredients?

 Stay informed, keep learning should be the motto of green living.
 When it comes to saving our environment, no information is too much information.
-Awaremes about eco-friendly cleaning products available in the market is increasing there are a few options which are successfully catering to your needs with minimum or even negative carbon foot-printing.
+Awareness about eco-friendly cleaning products available in the market is increasing.
+There are a few options which are successfully catering to your needs with minimum or even negative carbon foot-printing.